Nidal-Aamir/SQL-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ## 📚 About Me
-Hi There!
+Hi there!
 I'm **Nidal Aamir**, an aspiring Data Engineer focused on building strong foundations in data systems, analytics, and modern data architecture.
 I am currently expanding my skill set in distributed data processing using Databricks and exploring cloud data engineering services within the Microsoft Azure ecosystem.